onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Networking.rst

 External Networks
 ^^^^^^^^^^^^^^^^^^^^

-ONAP defines an external network in relation to the VNF and not with regard to the Network Cloud site.
-External networks may also be referred to as "inter-VNF" networks.
-An external network must connect VMs in a VNF to VMs in another VNF or an external gateway or external router.
+An ONAP external network is created by using VID.
+External networks are orchestrated separately, independent of VNFs.
+A network instantiated via VID is managed by ONAP and is inventoried in AAI.

+An external network can be created by using one of the following
+resources:

+- ``OS::Neutron::Net``
+- ``OS::Neutron::ProviderNet``
+- ``OS::ContrailV2::VirtualNetwork``

+An external network **MAY** be used to

+- Connect a VM in a VNF to VMs in another VNF
+- Connect a VM in a VNF to an external gateway or external router
+- Connect a VM in a VNF to other VMs in the same VNF

-An External Network may be a Neutron Network or a Contrail Network.
+An external network may be designed to perform

+- All three functions listed above or
+- Perform only two functions listed above or
+- Perform only one function listed above

 .. req::
     :id: R-16968
     :target: VNF
     :keyword: MUST NOT
     :validation_mode: static
-    :updated: casablanca
+    :updated: frankfurt

     A VNF's Heat Orchestration Templates **MUST NOT** include heat resources to create external networks.

-External networks must be orchestrated separately, independent of the VNF.
-This allows the network to be shared by multiple VNFs and managed independently of VNFs.
+    A external network **MUST** be instantiated using VID.

 .. req::